 Year 2014 was marked by José Cura’s return to his activity as composer: in November, the South Bohemian Opera (Czech Republic), premiered his Stabat Mater, written in 1989 and in Easter 2015, after his return as Don José at La Scala, the world premiere of his Magnificat, written in 1988, took place at the Teatro Massimo di Catania.

 In May 2015, Maestro Cura was appointed “Artist in Residence” of the Prague Symphony Orchestra.
-As part of his commitments with the prestigious Czech ensemble, he will not only conduct two symphonic concerts per season, but also will premier some of his compositions like the Czech premier of his Magnificat, which took place in 2016 and the world premiere of his oratorio Ecce Homo and Modus, both to take place in March and September 2017, respectively.
+As part of his commitments with the prestigious Czech ensemble, he will not only conduct two symphonic concerts per season, but also will premier some of his compositions like the Czech premier of his Magnificat, which took place in 2016 and the world premiere of his oratorio Ecce Homo, which took place in March 2017.
+In September 2017, the world premiere of Modus will take place in Prague.

 On the 6th of June 2015, José Cura was honored by the Argentinean Senate, with the Domingo Faustino Sarmiento Prize for his achievements in education and culture.